Guided Mindful Running | Mountain Views | Wildflowers | Lakefront Lodge | Alpine + Forest Singletrack Trails

 If traveling with a friend, you may list your friend as your preferred roommate on your Retreat Participant Intake Form.

-You may customize your retreat package with various add-on services by registering on one of the Trip Pages to the right.
+You may customize your retreat package with various add-on services at time of registration.

 This retreat is rated Level III, which means we recommend you have a base fitness level that allows you to run up to 9 miles at a time on roads.
 The total distance for this retreat will be between approximately 32 and 36 miles, as represented in this itinerary by time on trail rather than mileage.
 These run times include breaks to enjoy the views, take photos, eat and drink.
 The precise route, trails and distances run may change due to changes to trail modifications, weather conditions, guide recommendations and other safety considerations.